scapaf64-prog/my-python-games/Space Invaders/README.txt

 heavy shooter-action...

-Arrow-Keys to move,    SPACE for shooting,    ESC for exit
+ARROW-KEY's to move,    SPACE for shooting,    ESC for exit

 3 eliminated enemies to gain one shield-point,